-Name of Function of Body

-the organ the organ cavity
+Name of the organ Function of the organ Body cavity

 Heart

 Lungs

 Intestines

 Brain

 Sometimes when we fall while playing or have an accident, a bone in our arm or leg may get broken.
 This is called a 'fracture' of the bone.